viamrobotics/docs/docs/tutorials/control/flutter-app.md

 For this walkthrough, you only need to install the following:

 - Flutter SDK
-- Visual Studio Code with the Flutter plugin
+- Visual Studio Code with the Flutter extension
 - The software required by your chosen development target.
   For example:
   - [Xcode](https://developer.apple.com/xcode/) to target macOS